Psyyke/A.C.A.S/docs/usage.md

 #### ⚙️ Weights

 The <a target="_about" href="app?shl=lc0Weight">Lc0 Weights</a> setting determines how the Lc0 engine plays.
 The weight controls the engine's playing style, influencing the decisions it makes while playing. **Maia weights** have the elo they're roughly playing at marked on them.
 The elo and playing style of other weights is not known, but most of them are quite weak.
+You can access the Lc0 engine via `?sab=true`.

 !>Most weights A.C.A.S has, Maia specifically, are designed to only use 1 search node.
 It's fine that it goes just to depth 1.
 Using more than 1 search node might cause weird behavior.